UF-FSU CTSA K12 Mentored Career Development Program

 Dr. Bahorski is an Assistant Professor in the College of Nursing.
 Prior to starting at FSU, she worked as a pediatric nurse practitioner in a variety of healthcare settings.
 Dr. Bahorski’s research program studies the developmental origins of childhood obesity with a particular focus on infant feeding practices and infant weight gain.
 The proposed project aims to refine the responsive infant feeding intervention, Learning Early Infant Feeding Cues (LEIFc), to make it most feasible and acceptable to mother-infant dyads at high risk for poor health outcomes.

-2021-2023 KL2 & CTSA Scholars Career Development Awardees
+2021-2023 K12 & CTSA Career Development Awardees

 Laura Reid Marks, PhD, was awarded the FSU CTSA Scholar Career Development Award for her project entitled "Developing Culturally Tailored Mobile Health Episodic Future Thinking Engagement Strategies for Black Young Adult College Binge Drinkers."

 Dr. Reid Marks is an Associate Professor in the Center for Translational Behavioral Science in the College of Medicine.
-Her KL2 Project focused on developing a culturally tailored micro-randomized trial for an mHealth mindfulness app to address binge drinking among Black young adults in a college environment.
+Her Project focused on developing a culturally tailored micro-randomized trial for an mHealth mindfulness app to address binge drinking among Black young adults in a college environment.
 After completing her CTSA Scholar project, Dr. Reid Marks now directs the G.R.O.W.T.H.
 Lab at the FSU Center for Translational Behavioral Sciences, where she continues to continues to conduct research into reducing alcoholism and binge drinking among college students and young adults.

-Julia Sheffler, PhD, was awarded the UF/FSU CTSI NIH KL2 Multidisciplinary Program Career Development Award for her project titled, "Pragmatic trial of an MI-CBT Adherence Program for Lifestyle Interventions in Older Adults with Mild Cognitive Impairment (MCI)."
+Julia Sheffler, PhD, was awarded the UF/FSU CTSI NIH K12 Multidisciplinary Program Career Development Award for her project titled, "Pragmatic trial of an MI-CBT Adherence Program for Lifestyle Interventions in Older Adults with Mild Cognitive Impairment (MCI)."

 Dr. Sheffler is an Associate Professor in the Department of Behavioral Sciences and Social Medicine in the College of Medicine.
 Her KL2 project focused on testing the effectiveness of a telehealth Ketogenic Nutrition adherence program to improve cognition in older adults with mild cognitive impairment (MCI).
 After completing her KL2 project, Dr. Sheffler now directs the Integrative Science for Health Aging research program at the FSU Center for Translational Behavioral Sciences, where she continues to conduct research to better the physica, mental, and neurocognitive health of older adults.

-Last Updated: Thursday, May 1, 2025 at 11:49 AM
+Last Updated: Thursday, October 30, 2025 at 1:31 PM